webix-hub/docs/data/api/ui.uploader_filedialog.md

 @template:	api_method
 @descr:

-File upload **context** is an object with any properties that you would like to see within an uploaded item data.
+File upload **context** is an optional object with any properties that you would like to see within an uploaded item data.

 For instance, context can be used in an api/ui.uploader_onfileupload_event.md event: